 Set the variable to the given value.
 The value may be a number, character constant or a variable.
 If the variable is of type float or double, the value may also be a floating constant.

+The commands for examining source files are

+e procedure

+e filename.c

-The commands for examining source files are e procedure e filename.c Set the current file to the file containing the named procedure or the named filename.
+Set the current file to the file containing the named procedure or the named filename.
 Set the current line to the first line in the named procedure or file.
+All source files are assumed to be in directory.
+The default for directory is the working directory.
+If no procedure or file name is given, the current procedure and file names are reported.

+/regular expression/

-If any directory arguments are given, the directories will be searched in the order specified.
-Otherwise, all source files will be assumed to be in the working directory.
-If no procedure or file name is given, the current procedure and file names are reported. /regular expression/ Search forward from the current line for a line containing a string matching the regular expression as in ed(1).
-The trailing '/' may be elided. ?regular expression?
+Search forward from the current line for a line containing a string matching the regular expression as in ed(1).
+The trailing '/' may be elided.

+?regular expression?

 Search backward from the current line for a line containing a string matching the regular expression as in ed(1).
 The trailing '?' may be elided.

-Print the current line. p Print the current line followed by the next 9 lines.
-Set the current Z line to the last line printed. control-D Scroll.
+- p Print the current line. - z Print the current line followed by the next 9 lines.
+Set the current line to the last line printed.

+control-D

+Scroll.
 Print the next 10 lines.
 Set the current line to the last line printed.

+w Window.
+Print the 10 lines around the current line.

+number

-Window.
-Print the 10 lines around the current line. w number Set the current line to the given line number.
-Print the new current line. count + Advance the current line by count lines.
-Print the new current line. count -Retreat the current line by count lines.
+Set the current line to the given line number.
 Print the new current line.

+count +

+Advance the current line by count lines.
+Print the new current line.

+couni -

+Retreat the current line by count lines.
+Print the new current line.

-The commands for controlling the execution of the source program are: count r args count R Run the program with the given arguments.
+The commands for controlling the execution of the source program are:

+count r args

+count R

+Run the program with the given arguments.
 The r command with no arguments reuses the previous arguments to the program while the R command runs the program with no arguments.
 An argument beginning with '<' or '>' causes redirection for the standard input or output respectively.
 If count is given, it specifies the number of breakpoints to be ignored.